-Endometriosis is a life challenging disorder that affects over 1.5 million women in the UK - around one in 10 women.
+Endometriosis is a life challenging disorder that affects over 1.5 million women in the UK - around one in 10 women from puberty to menopause although the impact may be felt for life.
 It is a complex illness that is often not quickly diagnosed when women first present with symptoms.

-Evidence suggests that care can be delayed due to a lack of awareness and understanding of the disease amongst health care workers, which leads to lengthy diagnosis - it can take up to seven years for some women to receive a full diagnosis and access the best treatment for their condition.
+Evidence suggests that care can be delayed due to a lack of awareness and understanding of the disease amongst health care workers, which leads to lengthy diagnosis - it can take on average eight years for women to receive a full diagnosis and access the best treatment for their condition.

-Endometriosis is often misdiagnosed as irritable bowel syndrome, which can have devastating effects on the physical and psychological well being of the women who has to live with this debilitating disease.
+Endometriosis is often misdiagnosed as irritable bowel syndrome, which can have devastating effects on the physical and psychological wellbeing of the women who have to live with this debilitating disease.

-Recent service commissioning consultations have identified that complex endometriosis cases should be managed by dedicated specialist centres which have been accredited by the British Society for Gynaecological Endoscopy (BSGE).
+As a commissioned service within complex specialist care there are dedicated specialist centres which have been accredited by the British Society for Gynaecological Endoscopy (BSGE).
 As part of that commissioning review, it was confirmed that women attending these centres would benefit from improved quality of care by having direct access to an endometriosis clinical nurse specialist (CNS) and BSGE accreditation of specialist centres is now dependant on having an endometriosis nurse specialist in place.
+This role has been further recognised by the NICE guidelines (NICE, 2017), which expanded the role of the nurse supporting women with endometriosis or suspected endometriosis.
+This will have a future impact on the nurses who were originally employed to support complex cases.

-Recognising the lack of a national standard to define this role, the RCN Women's Health Forum, in collaboration with Endometriosis UK and the BSGE, initiated a project to devise a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.
+Recognising the lack of a national standard to define this role in 2018, the RCN Women's Health Forum, in collaboration with Endometriosis UK and the BSGE, devised a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.

-Defining the breadth and depth of the endometriosis clinical nurse specialist role will enhance career opportunities for nurses seeking to develop their own skills to become a CNS.
-It is envisaged that masters level academic learning should complement the development of this role.
+Defining the breadth and depth of the endometriosis clinical nurse specialist role was intended to enhance career opportunities for nurses seeking to develop their own skills to become a CNS.
+It is still envisaged that masters level academic learning should complement the development of this role.

-It is hoped that defining the expectations will provide a clear direction for commissioners and managers when creating roles to support best practice in local service delivery.
-The clear definition of individual role components will not only ensure that the responsibilities of the endometriosis CNS is clearly understood but ultimately enable specialist centres to elevate the quality of care delivered for women.
+The project team hoped that defining the expectations would provide a clear direction for commissioners and managers when creating roles to support best practice in local service delivery.
+The clear definition of individual role components should not only ensure that the responsibilities of the endometriosis CNS is clearly understood but ultimately enable specialist centres to elevate the quality of care delivered for women.

-When scoping the requirements for this project, the project team identified an urgent need for a simple yet effective information sheet that would enable nurses, and other health care workers coming into contact with women who may have endometriosis, to recognise the disease symptoms and support initial management of this condition.
+As part of this work, the project team identified the need for a simple, yet effective information sheet that would enable nurses, and other health care workers coming into contact with women who may have endometriosis, to recognise the disease symptoms and support initial management of this condition.

-The project team developed a generic fact sheet (see appendix 1) which provides guidance on how to recognise symptoms, sets out pathways of care and signposts useful online resources.
+This fact sheet (see appendix 1) provides guidance on how to recognise symptoms, sets out pathways of care and signposts useful online resources.
 It is hoped this resource will prove helpful to those nurses and other health care professionals who do not work directly within the field of women's health and will enable greater awareness of the disease.